 Blue Mountains festivals and fairs are exceptional – visitors and locals alike make the best of a celebration.
 In October, the Leura Gardens Festival and the Leura Village Fair overlap as this is the 'flowering' season.

-For nine days, 13 gardens take centre stage.
-With the Leura Gardens Festival we can go beyond 'the garden gate' and into these beautifully blooming gardens.
-This is Leura's horticultural finery at its best where cottages hide amidst a blaze of colour on every residential street.
+9.30am to 4.30pm For nine days, blossoming and flowering gardens take centre stage.
+With the Leura Gardens Festival we can go beyond the garden gate and into these beautifully kept gardens.
+This is Leura's horticultural finery at its best where cottages hide amid a blaze of colour on every residential street.
 As in past years, the mini-nursery on Watkins Road will sell a wide range of cool climate and native plants.
-Marking the festival's 52nd year, as in the past, all funds raised in 2016 will go towards purchasing equipment for the Blue Mountains District ANZAC Memorial Hospital and other Blue Mountains medical foundations.
+Marking the festival's 53rd year, as in the past, all funds raised will go towards purchasing equipment for the Blue Mountains District ANZAC Memorial Hospital and other Blue Mountains medical foundations.

 Springtime is nature's amphitheatre on a broad scale in Leura.
-The flower cherry trees in the centre divider put on their best show in October.
-Crowds flock to Leura.
-The Mall is closed to vehicles for the two day event and the street is a carnival scene with more than 100 stalls.
-Artisans and artists show off their wares, fresh produce and plants.
-The Mall explodes with colour at every turn and musicians ply their skills waiting for gold coins and a smile of appreciation.
-The event is organised by the Leura Village Association - a hardworking group of Leura business women and men.
+The flowering cherry trees in the centre divider put on a spectacular show in October.
+Visitors and locals flock to Leura.
+The Mall is closed to vehicles for the two-day event and the street is a carnival scene with more than 100 stalls.
+Artisans and artists show off their wares and fresh produce and plants are yours for the choosing.
+Musicians ply their skills waiting for gold coins and a smile of appreciation.
+The event is organised by the Leura Village Association, a hard-working group of Leura business women and men.
+Not to be missed!

-The Leura Harvest Festival once again in 2016 joined with the sustainable food and wine movement for the first weekend in May.
-The event was sponsored by Quidditas Creative Arts Gallery and also supported by the Slow Food Blue Mountains and Blue Mountains, Lithgow and Oberon Tourism.
+The Leura Harvest Festival once again in 2017 joined with the sustainable food and wine movement for the first weekend in May.
+The event was sponsored by Leura Village Association members and also supported by the Slow Food Blue Mountains.

 This festival highlights the innovative sustainability initiatives that are deeply rooted in the Blue Mountains while offering entertaining competitions on the day – most beautiful pet chook, best jam making, a chocolate cake competition and a scarecrow competition.
 It's great fun and lots of scrumptious food and produce are for sale.
 The event is also organised by the Leura Village Association – business women and men of Leura.

 Winter Magic Festival celebrates Winter Solstice in Katoomba.
-Like no other festival in the Blue Mountains, Katoomba comes alive with hundreds of vendor stalls, a huge costume parade, competitions and performances.
+Like no other festival in the Blue Mountains, Katoomba comes alive with hundreds of vendor stalls, a huge Grand Parade, competitions and performances over several days.
+This is your opportunity to let your hair down, to bring out your outrageous costumes and show off your inner wild self … join in the Grand Parade!
 It is the biggest bash of the year.
 Leura joins in the festive mood with shop window decorations and winter menus in cafés.
-Come early and stay late - dress for chilly weather!
+Come early and stay late – dress for chilly, chilly weather!

-The Blue Mountains Music Festival of Folk Roots and Blues in Katoomba in 2017 will be the 22nd year of performing incredible music.
+The Blue Mountains Music Festival of Folk, Roots and Blues in Katoomba in 2018 will be the 23nd year of performing incredible music.
 From Friday through Sunday, you can hear some mighty fine talent.